High-dimensional sparse trigonometric approximation in the uniform norm and consequences for sampling recovery: Application -- Besov spaces with mixed smoothness

-\end{rem}
+\end{rem*}

-The first named author is supported by the ESF, being co-financed by the European Union and from tax revenues on the basis of the budget adopted by the Saxonian State Parliament.
-The second named author is supported by the Philipp Schwartz Initiative of the Alexander von Humboldt Foundation.
+M.M. is supported by the ESF, being co-financed by the European Union and from tax revenues on the basis of the budget adopted by the Saxonian State Parliament.
+S.S. is supported by the Philipp Schwartz Initiative of the Alexander von Humboldt Foundation.
+S.S. acknowledges support by the German Research Foundation (DFG 403/4-1).
 We gratefully acknowledge the support of the Leibniz Center for Informatics, where several discussions about this research were held during the Dagstuhl Seminar ``Algorithms and Complexity for Continuous Problems'' (Seminar ID 23351) in August/September 2023.
 T.U. would like to particularly thank D. Krieg, T. K\"uhn and E. Novak.
 All authors would like to thank G. Petrova, R.A.
 DeVore, T. K\"uhn and P. Wojtaszczyk for discussions on this subject during the Bedlewo conference ``Banach spaces for analysts'' in honor of P. Wojtaszczyk's 70th birthday.
-Last but not least, we would like to thank W. Sickel for pointing out to us the references \cite{NN22}, \cite{NNS22} and \cite{DeV_P_W_24_ArX}\,.
+Last but not least, we would like to thank W. Sickel for pointing out to us the references \cite{NNS22}, \cite{NN22} and \cite{DPW24} and S. Tikhonov for pointing out the reference \cite{DT05}\,.